Mazzya/folder-cleaner/README.md

 **WARNING** : The script will clean all the contents of the directory without any verification, make sure that what you are going to clean is not important data.

 ## What is the purpose of this script? ?
-The goal is to automate the script to clean the folders every x times, for example a log folder that needs to be cleaned every day.
+The goal is to automate the script to clean the folders every x times, for example a registry folder that needs to be cleaned every day because it takes up a lot of space.
 ## What is the correct way to use this script ?
 ### *Windows*
 If you want to automate the script in Windows, you must create a `.bat` file that runs the script.
 To automate it, you can use **Task Scheduler**, see here [Schedule Python Script in Windows](https://datatofish.com/python-script-windows-scheduler/)